savageGrant/tagmanager/docs/Design_Specs.md

 powerful when a developer or data scientist wants to quickly retrieve like-files from multiple projects.git

 #### Use-Case 1
+Tag each feature engineering helper file with string representations of the key features of the model.
-Return all feature engineering files that contain a key feature.
-If I tag each fe_helper.py file I have with string representations of a key features I can quickly find them and more easily reuse code from past projects.
+I can then quickly return all feature engineering files that contain a key feature allowing me to more easily reuse code from past projects.

 #### Use-Case 2
 Another use case (how I use tags daily) is to tag class files by type and organize them by week.
 This allows me to search by homework if I want to search for all homework from multiple weeks.

+#### Use-Case 3
+Remove tags for dated projects or invalidated assumptions.

 ## High level design decisions